urich-tech/todo-app/README.md

 # README
 This is todo app used for creating task.
 It can be hosted on heroku using a postgresql database.
 It implements soft deletes, CRUD structure(that is creat read update and delete) for data.
+It is set to use Javascript web tokens(JWT) using the jwt-devise gem.
+It has been tested with postman and commented code is included for registering, logging in and signing out when testing the API.